ct5ctl/fuzz4all_protocol/README.md

 You can run the approach either passing the arguments directly to the script or by using a configuration file.

+Note that you need to be logged into HuggingFace and have access to `bigcode/starcoderbase` to use the language model (for both cached locally or from HuggingFace directly)

 #### Arguments

 ```shell